MasterGroosha/telegram-report-bot/README.md

 #### Features
 * `/report` command to gather reports from users;
-* Reports can be sent to a dedicated chat or to dialogues with admins;
+* Reports will be sent to a separate group chat;
-* `/ro` command to set user "read-only" and `/nomedia` to allow text messages only;
+* `/ro` command to set user "read-only";
 * [optional] Automatically remove "user joined" service messages;
 * [optional] Automatically ban channels (since [December 2021](https://telegram.org/blog/protected-content-delete-by-date-and-more#anonymous-posting-in-public-groups) users can write on behalf of their channels);
-* If text message starts with `@admin`, admins are notified;
+* If message starts with `@admin` or `@admins`, admins are notified;
 * A simple interface for admins to choose one of actions on reported message;
-* English and Russian languages are built-in.
+* Use any locale you want, examples for English and Russian languages are included.

 #### Requirements
 * Python 3.11+ (developed under 3.12);
-* Systemd (you can use it to enable autostart and autorestart), Docker or any other ser.
+* Systemd (you can use it to enable autostart and autorestart), Docker or anything else you prefer.

 #### Installation
 1. Go to [@BotFather](https://t.me/telegram), create a new bot, write down its token, add it to your existing group